rchaganti/DSCResources/vscode/README.md

 # DSCResources #
-### Custom DSC resource modules for managing Windows OS configuration (miscellaneous) by [PowerShell Magazine](http://www.powershellmagazine.com "PowerShell Magazine"). ###
+### Custom DSC resource modules for installing Microsoft Visual Studio Code and managing extensions by [PowerShell Magazine](http://www.powershellmagazine.com "PowerShell Magazine"). ###

 ----------

-This module contains a collection of miscellaneous DSC custom and composite resources for installing VS Code and managing VS Code extensions.
+This module contains a collection of DSC custom resources for installing VS Code and managing VS Code extensions.

 At present, this DSC resource module includes 2 resources.
-- [vscodesetup](https://github.com/rchaganti/DSCResources/tree/master/vscode/DSCResources/vscodesetup) is used to add or remove auto administrator logon configuration.
-This is a composite resource.
+- [vscodesetup](https://github.com/rchaganti/DSCResources/tree/master/vscode/DSCResources/vscodesetup) is used to install VS Code editor.
-- [vscodeextention](https://github.com/rchaganti/DSCResources/tree/master/vscode/DSCResources/vscodeextension) is used to enable or disable Loopback Check registry setting for web servers such as SharePoint Front End servers.
-This is a composite resource.
+- [vscodeextention](https://github.com/rchaganti/DSCResources/tree/master/vscode/DSCResources/vscodeextension) is used to manage VS Code extensions.

-Before you can use any of these resources in a configuration script, you must first import the cWindowsOS module or a specific resource from this module.
+Before you can use any of these resources in a configuration script, you must first import the vscode module or a specific resource from this module.

     Import-DscResource -Module vscode
     Import-DscResource -Module vscode -Name vscodesetup